Man fined $600 after decapitating a great white shark and keeping the head

-A Mahia man has been given a $600 fine after he caught, killed, and decapitated a great white shark, and then kept the head.
+A Mahia man has been fined $600 after he caught, killed, and decapitated a great white shark, and then kept the head.

-The Department of Conservation (DoC) was alerted to the killing when a local kuia spotted the carcass on the beach near the Mahia Boat Ramp.
+The Department of Conservation (DoC), which released an image to Hawke’s Bay Today, was alerted to the killing when a local kuia spotted the carcass on the beach near the Mahia Boat Ramp.

 The man claimed he did not know it was a great white shark, and brought it ashore, where the jaw and head were removed and taken.